Day 1: Historic Wilmington

 Day 2: Sightseeing by Carriage, Boat and Foot

 Start the day with a Carriage and Horse Drawn Trolley Tour.
 Narrated by a costumed driver, this is a ride that will take you back to a time when the pace of life was much slower.

 Head for downtown Wilmington to browse antique and apparel shops, as well as art galleries.
 Enjoy an afternoon sightseeing cruise along the Cape Fear River, where you'll learn about the history of the area, marine and animal life, and fun facts on movies filmed there.
-But if you'd rather cruise the waters in the evening, the riverboat operator offers sunset cruises Wednesday to Sunday, and a murder mystery show each Tuesday.
+But if you'd rather cruise the waters in the evening, the riverboat operator offers sunset cruises on certain days of the week.

 Day 3: Fort Fisher and Carolina Beach

 At the North Carolina Aquarium at Fort Fisher, journey from freshwater rivers and swamps to coastal waters and into the open ocean beyond.
 Walk through the half-acre glass-covered conservatory with alligators, catfish and more.
 Marvel at the 235,000-gallon marine exhibit with views of sharks, eels and barracudas.